-She was certainly a nice lady but lacking the 101 in the field is a good after party story for years to come.
+She was absolutely a nice lady but lacking the 101 in the field is a good “after party” story for years to come.

-Industry knowledge is a great recipe for the fear of public speaking.
+Industry knowledge is an important tool against the fear of public speaking.
 Stick to what you know best.
 Dabble with relevant and tangible areas but don’t pretend you’re qualified to discuss.

 3. Public Speaking Resembles a Natural Conversation

-Many inexperienced public speakers follow a specific rule book that sets a specific tone – a certain body language, intonation, tone, pace, gestures.
+Many inexperienced public speakers follow one of the well-known rulebooks that sets a specific tone – body language, intonation, tone, pace, gestures.

 Many of the said tips are reasonable.
 But following them isn’t straightforward.

 That’s why you have acting classes.
 You can watch some series and try to shadow a star.
 But you need to get in the groove and become comfortable.

 Your temperament, weight, and height, clothing style, voice, expressions, mood, accent form a complete picture.
 Borrowing some tips may very well seem unnatural and make your audience uncomfortable.

 Use your personal experience and see what works best for you.

 - What gets you energized while hanging out with friends at a garden party or a bar?